mjosaarinen/pqcbench/README.md

 interest.
 Currently provided scripts just time the candidates, but this is easily extensible at a single point (`src/kem_test.c`).

-I did similar work on the CAESAR AEAD candidates, published in [The BRUTUS Automatic Cryptanalytic Framework](http://dx.doi.org/10.1007/s13389-015-0114-1) (J. Cryptographic Engineering, Vol. 6, No. 1, pp 75-82.
+I did similar work on the CAESAR AEAD candidates, published as [The BRUTUS Automatic Cryptanalytic Framework](http://dx.doi.org/10.1007/s13389-015-0114-1) (J. Cryptographic Engineering, Vol. 6, No. 1, pp 75-82.
 Springer 2016.)

 Optimized C implementation was used, when available.
 Some of the implementation